iheartradio/spark-dynamodb/README.md

 The following Java system properties are available for configuration.

 - `aws.profile` IAM profile to use for default credentials provider.
-- `aws.dynamodb.region` region in which to access the AWS APIs.
-- `aws.dynamodb.endpoint` endpoint to use for accessing the DynamoDB API.
 - `aws.sts.endpoint` endpoint to use for accessing the STS API when assuming the role indicated by the `roleArn` parameter.

 ## Acknowledgements